PaddlePaddle/docs/doc/fluid/beginners_guide/install/CentOSen.md

 	    - For Python2: `sudo yum install python-devel python-pip`
-	    - For Python3: (Please refer to the Python official process installation, and pay attention to whether the python3 version corresponding to the pip3 command is consistent.
-If there are multiple python3 versions, please specify the pip version such as pip3.7, or the pip3 soft link to the python version you use. under)
+	    - For Python3: (Please refer to the official Python installation, and pay attention to whether the python3 version is consistent with the python version corresponding to the pip3 command.
+If there are multiple python3 versions, please specify the pip version such as pip3.7, or add soft link from pip3 to the python version you use. )